nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 1. Review [exposure of the cervical portion of the carotid artery](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/EeWcuVUzTsRMmcNF5rWGTzwBSKJkgsp0NcYdMvPMkW27cw?e=i8eqmT).  <br>
 <p>
 <p>

+ 2. abdominal aortic aneurysm (ICD code I71.4).
+Relevant information = size per radiology report, any symptoms, tobacco use.
+If <3.5cm, re-refer after q3 year imaging.
+If 3.5-4.9cm, q1 year imaging.
+If >5.0cm, q6 mos.
+Imaging.

+3. endovascular aneurysm repair (EVAR) surveillance (ICD code I71.4) Relevant information = operation & date, results of previous surveillance imaging.
+Surveillance @1 month, then q12 mos. if no endoleak.

+4.varicose veins (ICD code I83.012/.022 [ulcer] or I83.811/.812 [inflammation])
+Relevant information = symptoms, use of compression stockings, prior treatments, prior imaging.
+If venous leg ulcer: current treatment & physician(s) involved.
+If s/p recent vein intervention: single follow-up at 1-2 weeks with post-intervention 2nd floor radiology ultrasound to r/o DVT.

+ 5. asymptomatic carotid disease (I65.21)
+<50%: repeat imaging not recommended, no follow-up with us.
+50-69%: repeat imaging in 1 year.
+Re-refer if >70%
+>70%: clinic; discuss if good predicted 5-year survival and interested in intervention after citing 2% vs 1% annual risk.
+If yes, CTA & OR date; if no= yearly repeat US & clinic.

+6. PAD + foot ulcer/wound (i.e. limb salvage), initial visit (ICD I70.235/.245)
+All should have either (1) palpable pulses and good blood flow corroborated by toe pressures; or (2) date scheduled for angiogram.

+7. previous infrainguinal (leg) bypass or endovascular intervention Relevant information = original indication for procedure & whether this has resolved since; pulse/Doppler exam, status of incisions, degree of swelling; culture results.
+Qmonth clinic follow-up, alternating between us and either podiatry or ECL wound care, until ulcer is healed.

+8. ischemic rest pains (ICD code I70.221/.222) Relevant information = same as claudication.
+Feel for femoral pulses.
+If normal, schedule for angiogram; if abnormal, CTA.
+Also schedule for OR.
+If pains are not clearly ischemic in origin, confirm with toe pressures <30mmHg or ankle pressures <50mmHg.

 ### Less frequent but important problems we may see together: